Agile Scaling Frameworks

 Typically, organizations start their agile journey by implementing agile in various pockets of the enterprise.
 However, over a period of time, after experiencing the benefits of agile, organizations want to multifold this benefit, by scaling either from few teams to larger teams or even further to part or whole of the enterprise.
 Challenges of teams being distributed, structured as component teams involving a lot of inter and intra dependencies add to the complexity of scaling, often leading to organizations concluding that agile is only effective at team level for co-located teams.
 This pressing need to scale right and the various perspectives of scaling is described in detail in the article, 'Start small, scale up'.

 Since the inception of agile methodologies, there has been a varied evolution of scaled frameworks to enable scaling at enterprise level.
 Some frameworks like LeSS and Nexus, keep it very simple and recommend scaling scrum for multiple teams while other frameworks like Disciplined Agile Delivery (DAD) or Scaled Agile Framework (SAFe) are more prescriptive.
-While these frameworks aim at recommending structure around scrum teams which is the heart of each of them, they revolve around the core agile principles.
+While these scaling frameworks aim at recommending structure around scrum teams which is the heart of each of them, they revolve around the core agile principles.

 Figure 1 : Scrum - Heart of Scaled Frameworks